elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- burning cassava
+- slash-and-burn cassava
 - campfire
 - listen to me
-- I thirst for your incendiary arrows
+- I crave your incendiary arrows
-- for your pepper-red smothering fumes
+- your pepper-red choking fumes
-- for your whistles poking the gambrel of dawn
+- your whistles prodding at the hamstrings of dawn
-- for your curare
+- your curare
-- for your genipa.
+- your genipa.

 ---